 Before we go further, you should learn that building an email list is the cornerstone of your email marketing strategy while running an independent web store.
 Along with the way you interact with the customers on social media or in forums email marketing is the key to building a fruitful relationship.

-However, what are the main instruments for collecting an email list?
+However, what is the main instruments for collecting an email list?

 Opt-in forms can be of great use when you need to grow your email list.
 The only question is where to place them?
 We don’t want to be too salesy and excessive with your calls to subscribe, but in fact, it’s not even possible.
 The site visitors usually don’t look at, literally, every inch of your website.
 So, there are some good places to consider if you want to collect a great email list.
-They are your site header or navigation bar, sidebar, about page, blog space, site footer, checkout page, pop-up forms, and offline opt-ins.
+They are your site header or navigation bar, sidebar, about page, blog space, site footer, checkout page, pop-up forms, and offline opt-ins by creating QR Codes.

 Why not use lead magnets if it’s suitable?
 Offering discounts and exclusive offers is another great option.
 You should also consider organizing sweepstakes, giveaways or contests.
 This will accelerate the sign-up process.